neefrehman/millzbot/README.md

 ## Introduction

-After seeing so many projects being made with [OpenAI's GPT-2](https://openai.com/blog/better-language-models/), I decided to give it a whirl myself as a first foray into training a machine learning model, as well as building bots for Slack and Twitter.
-It took me no time to think of using [@millsustwo](https://twitter.com/millsustwo)'s tweets to fine-tune the model (with his permission).
+After seeing so many projects being made with [OpenAI's GPT-2](https://openai.com/blog/better-language-models/), I decided to give it a whirl as a first foray into training machine learning models, as well as building bots for Slack and Twitter.
+Naturally using [@millsustwo](https://twitter.com/millsustwo)'s tweets (with his permission) to fine-tune the model was the first thought I had.
 If GPT-2 can adapt to his _unique_ writing style then it really is as good as they say.

 Luckily, it is that good!
 Millzbot lives [on Twitter](https://twitter.com/millzbot), on [a demo site](https://millzbot.neef.co/), and as a slackbot in ustwo's Slack workspace.